 Note: pushing either side of the button will set the instrument on stand-by.

-Do not use the stand-by function as a switch off as the hearing instrument still draws power from the battery in this mode.
+Do not use the stand-by function as a switch off as the hearing aid still draws power from the battery in this mode.

-Tamper-resistant battery door (optional)
+Tamper-resistant battery door (Optional) BTE 312